ganrad/aks-aspnet-sqldb-rest/README.md

 3. Update the Delivery Pipeline YAML file

     Back in the *Repos* view, click on `azure-pipelines.yml` file.
+Review the tasks defined in the pipeline.
+You can refer to the [YAML schema reference](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema) in the Azure DevOps Services documentation for a detailed reference guide and description of built-in tasks.

     See screenshot below.

     ![alt tag](./images/I-07.PNG)